MeadowlarkDAW/creek/README.md

-# Realtime Audio Disk Stream
+# 🏞️ Creek 🏞️
-Realtime disk streaming IO for audio files
+Realtime-safe disk streaming to/from audio files

 This crate is currently incomplete.
 So far only uncompressed WAV files are functional.